dboutote/Advanced-Term-Fields/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Advanced Term Fields is custom meta fields for terms, built the WordPress way.
+A framework for managing custom meta fields for categories, tags, and custom taxonomies.

 == Description ==

-Easily add/manage custom meta fields for categories, tags, and custom taxonomies.

-With the launch of 4.4 WordPress added metadata capabilities for taxonomy terms.
+With the launch of version 4.4, WordPress added metadata capabilities for taxonomy terms.
 Advanced Term Fields leverages this new capability by providing developers an easy-to-use, yet powerful framework for adding custom meta fields to taxonomy terms.

-Through the use of hooks and filters, it's completely customizable for your project requirements, while also providing a standardized way of building a term meta UI.
+Through the use of hooks and filters, it's completely customizable for your project requirements, while also providing a standardized way of building a UI for managing term metadata.

 Use it for tags, categories, even custom taxonomies!